vitwit/cada/README.md

 - At each block interval, a request is sent from the `PreBlocker` ABCI method to the Keeper, specifying the range of block heights that are ready to be posted to the `Avail` DA network.
 - The range of block heights should be from `provenHeight + 1` to `min(provenHeight + MaxBlocksLimitForBlob, CurrentBlockHeight)`.

-- If the status of the previous blocks is either `READY` or `FAILURE`, the status can be updated to `PENDING`.
+- If the status of the previous blocks is either `SUCCESS` or `FAILURE`, the status can be updated to `PENDING`.

      ```
      range = [fromBlock, toBlock] // (fromBlock < toBlock < CurrentBlock)